frankbolviken/SenchaGradle/Readme.md

 	gradle war -Dversion=0.2 -DbuildNumber=0001

 This will build the application, and set the version according to input.
 Usefull for instance when doing continuous integration with a build tool like TeamCity, to automagically version your app.

-# Coming up
+## Coming up
-Jasmine support
+- Jasmine support
-Deployment to servers (Test, Stage, Prod etc)
+- Deployment to servers (Test, Stage, Prod etc)

+#Sencha Generated Documentation

-# SenchaGradle/app
+## SenchaGradle/app

 This folder contains the javascript files for the application.

-# SenchaGradle/resources
+## SenchaGradle/resources

 This folder contains static resources (typically an `"images"` folder as well).

-# SenchaGradle/overrides
+## SenchaGradle/overrides

 This folder contains override classes.
 All overrides in this folder will be automatically included in application builds if the target class of the override is loaded.

-# SenchaGradle/sass/etc
+## SenchaGradle/sass/etc

 This folder contains misc. support code for sass builds (global functions, mixins, etc.)

-# SenchaGradle/sass/src
+## SenchaGradle/sass/src

 This folder contains sass files defining css rules corresponding to classes included in the application's javascript code build.
 By default, files in this